+Common stock offered by us, excluding the underwriters' option:

+Common stock outstanding prior to this offering: Common stock outstanding after this offering, excluding the underwriters' option:

+Underwriters' option:

+Net proceeds:

+Use of proceeds:

+Nasdaq Global Select Market symbol: Risk factors:

-Common stock offered by us, excluding the underwriters' option: Common stock outstanding prior to this offering: Common stock outstanding after this offering, excluding the underwriters' option: Underwriters' option: Net proceeds: 18,000,000 shares 35,815,892 shares(1) 53,815,892 shares(1) 2,700,000 shares We estimate that the net proceeds to us from this offering, after deducting underwriting discounts and commissions and estimated offering expenses payable by us, will be approximately \$ million (or \$ million if the underwriters exercise their option in full).
-The combined net proceeds to us from this offering and the separate private placement of Series A Convertible Preferred Stock, after deducting underwriting discounts and estimated offering expenses payable by us, are expected to be approximately \$ million (or \$ million if the under writers exercise their option in full).
-Use of proceeds: \$ million (or \$ million if the underwriters exercise their option in full).
+18,000,000 shares 35,815,892 shares(1)

+53,815,892 shares(1) 2,700,000 shares

+We estimate that the net proceeds to us from this offering, after deducting underwriting discounts and commissions and estimated offering expenses payable by us, will be approximately \$67.8 million (or \$78.1 million if the underwriters exercise their option in full).

+The combined net proceeds to us from this offering and the separate private placement of Series A Convertible Preferred Stock, after deducting underwriting discounts and commissions and estimated offering expenses payable by us, are expected to be approximately \$106.7 million (or \$116.9 million if the underwriters exercise their option in full).

 We intend to use the net proceeds from this offering and the separate private placement of Series A Convertible Preferred Stock for general corporate purposes, including the contribution of a portion of such proceeds to Busey Bank as additional capital.

 Although we expect Busey Bank to be well-capitalized as of September 30, 2009 even without the contribution of any net proceeds from this offering or the separate private placement of Series A Convertible Preferred Stock to the capital of Busey Bank, in light of the current economic conditions, we intend to maintain Busey Bank's capital ratios at levels in excess of the minimum levels required to be considered well-capitalized and thus may use a portion of the net proceeds to increase such ratios.

+BUSE

-Nasdaq Global Select Market symbol: Risk factors: proceeds to increase such ratios.
-BUSE See the "Risk Factors" section of this prospectus supplement, Item 1A "Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2008 and the other information in this prospectus supplement and the accompanying prospectus for a discussion of factors you should consider carefully before you decide whether to make an investment in shares of our common stock.
+See the "Risk Factors" section of this prospectus supplement, Item 1A "Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2008 and the other information in this prospectus supplement and the accompanying prospectus for a discussion of factors you should consider carefully before you decide whether to make an investment in shares of our common stock.